 Preface I

-Exposed and unprotected for forty years, harboring potentially among the greatest archaeological and historical artifacts, it is time to act responsibly regarding Joshua’s Altar, the origin of the Mt.
+Exposed and unprotected for forty years, harboring potentially among the greatest archaeological and historical artifacts, it is time to chance a full excavation of the alleged Joshua’s Altar, the origin of the Mt.
 Ebal Curse Tablet.

 My name is Ernie Valllery.
 I am a mostly retired Louisiana attorney living now in South Coast Massachusetts.

-In academic circles this peculiar object causes great consternation.
-Some scholars say that it challenges world history.
-A few declare it the archaeological find of the 21st Century.
-Others say: “There is nothing to see here.”
+Today In academic circles that minuscule object causes great consternation.
+Owing to the magnitude of its challenge to world history, some scholars declare it the archaeological find of the 21st Century.
+Others say: “There is nothing to see here!”

-- Posthaste protection and excavation of the proposed Joshua’s Altar; and
+- Immediate international protection of the proposed Altar; and

-This writing raises some important questions that I should at the beginning address.
-Before launching into the matter’s heart, I thus present these four prefacing posts:
+This argument raises necessary questions that I should at the beginning address.
+Before launching into the matter’s heart, I thus present these three other prefacing posts:

 - Why Write This?;